 - Shino Simons, Associate Dean of Students

-- Matthew Visser, Senior Director of the Center for Student Action
+- Matthew Visser, Senior Director, Center for Student Action

-- Jillian Gilbert, Associate Director of the Center for Student Action
+- Jillian Gilbert, Associate Director, Center for Student Action

 - Liza Alderete, Campus Safety (secondary)